Wildfire in Sevier County closes portion of State Route 24

 Photo Gallery

-SEVIER COUNTY, Utah — A portion of State Route 24 is closed in Sevier County due to a wildfire.
+SEVIER COUNTY, Utah — A portion of State Route 24 is closed in Sevier County due to a wildfire Friday afternoon.

 Sevier County dispatchers confirm State Route 24 is closed between the State Route 119 Junction and the State Route 62 Junction, a stretch of road about 16 miles long and southeast of Richfield.